apool-io/apoolminer/README.md

 ### 2.1.1
 1. GPU and CPU performance optimization for Qubic.
 ### 2.1.2
-1. GPU and CPU performance optimization for Qubic.
+1. GPU and CPU performance improved by 15% for Qubic.